boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 The most valuable engineering work is often the work you **don't do**.

-- Don't migrate because everyone else is
-- Don't chase architectural fashion
-- Don't let vendors create urgency
-- Don't confuse movement with progress
+Don't migrate because everyone else is migrating.
+Don't chase architectural fashion.
+Don't let vendors manufacture urgency.
+And don't ever confuse movement with progress.

 **Keep the bathtub, the baby and the bathwater.**

 And if a vendor tries to sell you a communal shower, simply state:

-> 'We prioritize simplicity in architecture, and our bathtub is working perfectly'.
+> 'We prioritize simplicity in architecture, and our bathtub is stable, fully documented, and it was paid off twenty years ago'.

 ## Epilogue: The Subscription Economy